clean-code-craft-tcq-1/current-ranges-c-Harshitha0306/README.md

 Start test-driven development:

 1. Establish quality parameters for your project: What is the maximum complexity you would allow?
+CCN - 4
-How much duplication would you consider unacceptable?
-What is the coverage you'll aim for?
+2. How much duplication would you consider unacceptable? -Adapted
-Adapt/adopt/extend the `yml` files from one of your workflow folders.
+3. What is the coverage you'll aim for? -Adapted Adapt/adopt/extend the `yml` files from one of your workflow folders.

 1. Write the smallest possible failing test.